GBM1228/Customer-Retention-Dashboard-using-Power-BI/README.md

 ## Problem Statement

-The purpose of this analysis is to:
+The purpose of this analysis is to check churn and Retention rate

-1. Define proper KPIs
-2. Create a dashboard for the retention manager reflecting the KPIs
-3. Write a short email to him (the engagement partner) explaining my findings, and include suggestions as to what needs to be changed

 #

 ## Data Sourcing